Do Solar Panels Lose Efficiency Over Time?

 If you suspect that your solar panels aren’t working at peak efficiency and you’re worried about the functionality of your system, contact your solar company for an inspection instead of trying to figure things out yourself.

-As solar technology continues to evolve, solar panels are lasting longer than they used to.
+As solar products continue to evolve, solar panels are lasting longer than they used to.
 However, a high-quality panel from a top manufacturer in the industry gives you the best chance at a long-lasting system.
 The best solar panels have a lifespan of 25 to 30 years, though it’s important to note that solar efficiency will slowly decrease over the panel’s life.

 When solar panels were first introduced in the market, they were a new technology with a cost most people couldn’t afford.
 Thanks to advancements in solar and the way panels are built, they have become more cost-effective and attainable for homeowners everywhere.